 Stay on the Kilcher Homestead – the most unique thing to do in Homer, Alaska

-Another, lesser-known destination in Homer is the Kilcher Homestead.
+Another, lesser-known destination near Homer is the Kilcher Homestead.
 Established in the 1940s from the Homestead Act, this 160-acre homestead is still running according to its original charter.
-The subject of the Discovery show, Alaska: The Last Frontier, this destination has recently enjoyed increased interest from around the world.
+Recently the subject of the Discovery show, Alaska: The Last Frontier, the Kilcher Homestead is receiving increased interest from around the world.